-The Dean of Girls is Catherine Brandolini.
-She is primarily responsible for working with the young women of the campus in academic and cultural matters, but also assists in the operation of the school more broadly.
+The Deans of the school are Catherine Brandolini and David Schuler.
+They are primarily responsible for working with the young men and women of the campus in academic and cultural matters, but also assists in the operation of the school more broadly.

-The Athletic Director is Robert Long.
+The Athletic Director is Gary Gray.
 He oversees all coaches and athletic activities at the school.
 All questions about sports, especially those pertinent to practice/game schedules and locations should be directed to the athletic office.
-The Assistant Athletic Director is Maria Lamberti.

-The Office Manager is Pam Bergez.
-She manages the Front Office, works closely with the Headmaster in communicating information to the families, and assists families with records and school business unrelated to student discipline, curriculum, or the classroom.
-The Assistant Office Managers are Mary Hanys and Mary Rogers.
+The Registrar is Tamara Weatherton.
+She manages the Front Office, works closely with the Director of Campus Operations in to assist families with records and school business unrelated to student discipline and curriculum.

-The Director of Community Engagement and Academy Giving is Suzannah Cronenwett.
+The Director of Academy Giving is Keo Strull.
 She is responsible for enlisting support from our community and for assisting them in their efforts to contribute to the school.
+She is assisted by Emily Glicksman,

-The College Counselor is Kathryn Smith.
+The College Counselor is Priscilla O'Neill.
 She primarily works with High School students and their families to help them plan and execute college applications, and coordinates the school's administration of college admissions-related testing, such as the PSAT and PLAN.
-The Counselor also works closely with the Office Manager and Headmaster to maintain official transcripts for students.
+The Counselor also works closely with the Registrar and Headmaster to maintain official transcripts for students.